To Let - St Johns Street, Lechlade

 - Accommodation over three storeys

 - Sitting room

 A detached three storey period cottage situated a short walk to the market place of this desirable Cotswold market town.
 Sitting room, kitchen/dining room, two bedrooms, bathroom, garden.

 ENTRANCE PORCH Solid wood entrance door with glazed panel.
-Part tiled floor.
+Tiled floor.

 SITTING ROOM 16′ 9" x 13′ 9" (5.11m x 4.19m) Windows to front and rear.
 Tiled floor.
 Two radiators.
-Feature fireplace.
+Victorian fireplace.
 Exposed timbers.
 Staircase to first floor.
 Solid wood door to rear.
+Telephone point.

 KITCHEN/DINING ROOM 14′ 10" x 8′ 1" (4.52m x 2.46m) Windows to rear.
-Half glazed door to side.
-Fitted wall and base units.
+Half glazed panelled door to side.
+Single drainer stainless steel sink unit with mixer tap inset into a wooden worksurface with cupboard below.
+Further range of base units.
 Tiled splashbacks.
-Space for cooker.
-Wall mounted gas boiler for domestic hot water and central heating.Tiled flooring.
+Indesit gas cooker.
+Samsung fridge freezer.
+Wall mounted Glow Worm boiler for domestic hot water and central heating.Tiled flooring.
 Built in cupboard.
+Radiator.

 LANDING Window to side.

 ATTIC BEDROOM 14′ 5" x 13′ 9" (4.39m x 4.19m) Dormer window to rear.
 Loft access.
 Radiator.
 Sloping ceilings.